numlinalg/RLinearAlgebra.jl/docs/src/dev/design.md

 ### Compressors
-When implementing a Compressor, RLinearAlgebra requires an mutable `Compressor` structure, a mutable `CompressorRecipe` structure, a `complete_compressor` function, a `update_compressor!` function, and three five input mul! functions (one for applying the compressor to vectors and two for applying the compressor to matrices).
+When implementing a Compressor, RLinearAlgebra requires an mutable `Compressor` structure, a mutable `CompressorRecipe` structure, a `complete_compressor` function, a `update_compressor!` function, and for five input mul! functions (one for applying the compressor to vectors, one for applying the adjoint of a compressor to a vector, and two for applying the compressor to matrices).

 #### Compressor Structure
-Every compression technique needs a place to store user-defined parameters.
+Every compression technique needs a place to store user-controlled parameters.
 This will be accomplished by the immutable Compressor structure.
 We present an example structure used for the Sparse Sign technique.